 It is recommended to open a Timeline window and the Game window adjacent to one another when editing the tracks.

-It is recommended to add at least an AudioTrack, as many RhythmTracks as wanted (it must match the amount of Track Objects referenced by the Rhythm Director in the scene) and a Tempo Track.
+It is recommended to add at least one AudioTrack, and as many RhythmTracks as wanted (it must match the amount of Track Objects referenced by the Rhythm Director in the scene) and a Tempo Track.

 The Audio Track will play the music, you may even combine multiple songs together, ease in and out, etc… The editor even shows the Audio waveform, which helps setup the notes in the correct place.
 Note that the sound happen a little bit after it is shown in the waveform due to the timeline syncing with the Digital Signal Processing (DSP) clock.